 And comb that is used for raising brood becomes even darker.
 Over years of use, brood comb will become nearly black.

-So the age of the comb and how it was used in the hive will impact the color of the rendered beeswax.
+So the age of the comb and how it was used in the beehive will impact the color of the rendered beeswax.

 Beeswax taken from older combs will be very dark in color, even after impurities are strained out during the rendering process.
 But beeswax of that sort is rarely sold by retailers.